 If your canine paws at their bed persistently and doesn’t end with slumber, it could be a stress-related issue.

 If you suspect your pup’s scratches are caused by anxiety, consult your veterinarian immediately.
 They will help determine the correct course of treatment and probable therapy.

 Although your canine’s burrowing behavior is endearing, it may sometimes be damaging.
 If you’re not cautious, your pet dog bed will swiftly degrade into a jumble of filling and material.

 The remarkable thing is that you would take so many precautions to stop it.
 This would allow your canine to appreciate his bed.

 A proper pedicure is always beneficial for your dog.
 You can regularly clip your puppy’s claws.
 This will help to prevent the harm they might cause to his resting space.
 Dogs’ nails should be clipped per 3-4 weeks.

-A periodic trimming can assist reduce future upholstery or hardwood floor damage.
+Periodic trimming can assist in reducing future upholstery or hardwood floor damage.
 This will also reduce infection of their nails.